vyges/vyges-ip-template/Developer_Guide.md

 git push -u origin main --force
 ```

 **Important:** You must create the new repository on GitHub before pushing your code.
-The Vyges CLI will warn you if the remote points to the template repository.

 ### 1.4 Troubleshooting Repository Setup